mvanaltvorst/hackerrank-streak-farmer/README.md

 4. `echo -e "<YOUR PASSWORD>" > hackerrank-password`
 5. `docker-compose build`

-This previous step will take a while, depending on your internet connection and the performance of your computer.
+This command will take a while, depending on your internet connection and the performance of your computer.

-6. `docker-compose up`
+6. To schedule `docker-compose up` to run once a day, run `crontab -e`.
+In the window that opens, type

+    0 9 * * * cd /path/to/hackerrank-streak-farmer; docker-compose up

+Exit the window.

+If you've followed these steps correctly, this program will log in to your Hackerrank account every day at 9am.